zzzprojects/docs/entityframework.net/pages/model/one-to-one-relationship.md

 [Try it](https://dotnetfiddle.net/LISWtb)

-In this case, the `AuthorBiography` is depending on `Author`, so the `AuthorBiographyId` property is a primary as well as a foreign key.
+In this case, the `AuthorBiography` is dependent on `Author`, so the `AuthorBiographyId` property is a primary as well as a foreign key.

 ### Using Fluent API